How to Merge Partitions?

 Before you do

-This operation may change the original location of your data, so we suggest you to learn the tutorial “How to Safely Partition
+This operation may change the original location of your data, so we suggest you learn the tutorial “How to Safely Partition

 ” before executing this operation.